dimforge/ncollide.org/docs/collision_detection_pipeline.md

 2. `Proximity::WithinMargin` indicates two collision objects are not touching, but are separated by a distance smaller than the sum of tolerances specified by the `GeometricQueryType::Proximity(...)` given to each collision object at initialization.
 3. `Proximity::Disjoint` indicates two collision objects are no longer touching, and are too far apart to be within margins.

-An iterator through all contact events may be retrieved using the `.proximity_events()` method of the `CollisionWorld`.
+An iterator through all proximity events may be retrieved using the `.proximity_events()` method of the `CollisionWorld`.
 This yields a `ProximityEvent` structure:

 | Field                | Description |